puppetlabs/puppet-docs/source/windows/writing.markdown

     > Note: When writing your own resource types, you can get this behavior by using the `flat` filetype.

-Resource Types
+Core Resource Types
 -----

-Puppet can manage the following resource types on Windows nodes:
+By default, Puppet can manage the following resource types on Windows nodes:

 ### [`file`][file]